pinpea/user-distance-api/README.md

 ## Using the API - Swagger

-Open a web-browser at 127.0.0.1:5000 to view Swagger API GUI with documentation.
+Open a web-browser at http://127.0.0.1:5000 (or localhost:5000) to view Swagger API GUI with documentation.
 Requests can be executed from the Swagger GUI.

 ![Swagger API overview](./docs/swagger.png)